rohanperi/rohanperi/README.md

 - 🎓 &nbsp; Studying Mechatronics Engineering at the University of Waterloo
 - 💼 &nbsp; Worked as a Firmware Engineer Intern at Infinera
+- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing a career in Embedded Software

 <h3> 🛠 &nbsp;Tech Stack</h3>